2022 York Region municipal elections: Ward 5

+Alan Shefman, city councillor for Ward 5 and one of the longest serving councillors in Vaughan was defeated for re-election by former MPP Gila Martow.
+Her win was attributed to her status in the area and personal popularity.

 Whitchurch-Stouffville

 The results for mayor and for the council of Whitchurch-Stouffville are as follows:

 Mayor

 Whitchurch-Stouffville Town Council

 The Town re-drew its ward boundaries in 2020 for the 2022 election.